NativeScript/workshop/docs/chapters/chapter5.md

 ### Bonus Service Exercise:

 When requesting fixtures from `api.football-data.org` it allows you to set the timeframe to # of days before (`p7`) or after (`n7`) the current date.
-However it is not possible to get fixtures for before and after in one call.
+However, it is not possible to get fixtures for before and after in one call.

-Update `FootballService` to add a function which would:
+Update `FootballService` in `football.service.ts` to add a function which would:

  * take two parameters: `before` and `after`
  * call football service twice, once with the value of before and once with the value of after